alex-codes/dapper-man/readme.md

 A simple set of wrappers for [Dapper](https://github.com/StackExchange/Dapper) to generate small SQL statements.
 Similar in concept to what you'll find in Dapper.Contrib, but with a consistent API and extra features.

+## Version 2.0

+Version 2.0 includes the following breaking changes:

+- Conversion of the project to .Net Standard 2.0.
+- Each provider will now have its own Nuget package that depends upon the DapperMan.Core package.
+The Nuget structure is now:
+  - DapperMan.Core
+  - DapperMan.MsSql
+  - DapperMan.SQLite
+  - Future providers...
+- New SQLite extensions.
+- Loss of support for DapperMan.Core.Attributes on partial classes.
+- Constructors that accept an `IDbConnections` instance will no longer automatically close that connection.
+This allows you to reuse an existing connection.
+You must close and dispose the connection yourself.

+Other changes:

+- New Find and Exists query generators.
+- New ExecuteScalar method on DapperQueryBase.
+- New demo project showcasing various functionality.

 ## Select